AntipovAAA/Machine_Learning/README.md

-# Data-analysis
+# Machine Learning
-Data analysis training tasks
+ML training tasks

-All necessary libraries are loaded in the .iponb file itself you also can
+All necessary libraries are loaded in the .ipynb file itself you also can
 <li>
     Install the requirements using pip